 There is a release calendar for the statistical outputs.
 This calendar is publicly accessible (see 8.2.).

-The results will be presented on November 30th, 2023, in the form of a press release together with an online tool specifically created for extracting time series data from the national statistical database.
-The press release will be available in Swedish and English.
+The national results were published online on November 21st, 2024, on Statistics Sweden’s website in the form of a press release, accompanied by an online tool specifically designed for extracting time series data from the national statistical database.
+The press release is available in both English and Swedish.

 Results for selected variables collected in the framework of this survey are available for all participating countries on Digital economy and society of Eurostat website.